Newly leaked dossier on Trump circulated in DC for months

 - Rare ice circle spinning in Middle Fork Snoqualmie River mesmerizes — then breaks apart

 Efforts to reach him by The Associated Press were not immediately successful.
 There was no answer after hours at Orbis Business Intelligence, at a five-story stone building across from London’s Lower Grosvenor Gardens, about two blocks from Buckingham Palace.
-There was no listed number for Steele’s address in Wokingham, a residential suburb of London.
+There was no listed number for Steele’s address in Wokingham, about 30 miles west of London.

 CNN reported Tuesday night that Trump had been briefed in a classified setting about a summary of the investigator’s findings.